19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) any instrument executed by or on behalf of or in favour of the Government in cases where, but for this exemption, the Government would be liable under section 34 to pay the duty chargeable in respect of that instrument;

-(b) any instrument for the sale, transfer, lease or other disposition, either absolutely or by way of mortgage or otherwise, of land situate outside Singapore or any share, estate or interest in land situate outside Singapore;
+(b) any instrument for the sale, transfer, lease or other disposition, either absolutely or by way of mortgage or otherwise, of land situated outside Singapore or any share, estate or interest in land situated outside Singapore;

 (c) any instrument which relates exclusively to things to be done outside Singapore;